 Grade Point Average Requirement in the Major

-After earning 22 credits through MLC in the major, a 2.50 GPA is required.
+After earning 15 credits through MLC in the early childhood, elementary education, or parish music major, or 22 credits through MLC in a secondary subject area or K-12 education major, a 2.50 GPA is required.
 Students failing to achieve this requirement must achieve a 2.50 or higher in the major the following semester.
 If after failing to achieve a 2.50 GPA in the major for two consecutive semesters, students are required to repeat courses in the major or withdraw from the major.
 Students cannot take new courses in the major until a 2.50 GPA in the major is achieved.
 A 2.50 in the major is required for admission to student teaching.

 Courses included in the calculation of GPA requirements for education majors are as follows.

 - Additional courses in the discipline that are not required